plotly/plotly.py/doc/python/troubleshooting.md

 ### Orca Problems

-> Support for orca in Plotly.py is deprecated and will be removed after September 2025.
+> Orca support in Plotly.py is deprecated and will be removed after September 2025.
 See the [Static Image Export page](/python/static-image-export/) for details on using Kaleido for static image generation.

 If you get an error message stating that the `orca` executable that was found is not valid, this may be because another executable with the same name was found on your system.
 Please specify the complete path to the Plotly-Orca binary that you downloaded (for instance in the Miniconda folder) with the following command: